 The most common way to do this is to get your design team involved in building the templates in Content Workflow.
 Get everyone to agree on what content needs to function and exist on each page.
 The sooner this conversation starts, the better.
 This is true in terms of getting and keeping the design team involved and also in identifying any potential blockers and challenges for the project.

 You can then start discussing how those content types might be presented and how they might look in Content Workflow.
 Once you have your templates and your structure in place, you can use instructions and guidelines to further align the content and design phases.

 Item guidelines are useful because you can link to a wireframe or early prototype of how that item might look.
 This helps content authors to visualise how content will be presented.

 You can upload multiple wireframes for different presentation types, for example, mobile phones, tablets and desktops, to highlight the fact that content isn’t necessarily predictable in how it is going to be presented and will look differently depending on how the user is accessing it.

-This is a nice way to have user centred content production and to help design and content work together to function like friends.
+This is a nice way to have user-centred content production and to help design and content work together to function as friends.
 The design starts to think from a content creators point of view and vice versa.